fartlek training examples

 The Benefits of Fartlek Training

-Fartlek training is a concept developed by the Swedish coach Gösta Holmér, which roughly translates as “speed play”.
-Fartleks are predominantly aerobic, relatively unstructured, and use different paces in the same workout.
+Fartlek training is a concept developed by the Swedish coach Gösta Holmér, which roughly translates as “speed play.”
+Fartleks are predominantly aerobic and relatively unstructured, using different paces in the same workout.
 This is particularly useful in the first weeks of a training program and towards the end of it.
 Let me explain:

 During the base phase, fartlek runs introduce some faster running to otherwise easy runs in the form of short surges.
 For example, you could start with surges at 1500m pace at the final 200m of each easy mile.
-That prepares you for the more rigid VO2max sessions in the weeks to come.
+That prepares you for the more rigid VO2 max sessions in the weeks ahead.

 On training days that eventually become tempo runs, you could alternate a mile at an easy pace with a mile at marathon pace.
-Then steadily increase the segment of marathon pace or increase the speed to HM pace – though not both at the same time.
+Then, steadily increase the segment of marathon pace or increase the speed to HM pace – though not both simultaneously.

-During the final weeks of training, you could use a Fartlek occasionally that resembles the demands of race day.
-Here you can use a variety of intensities faster and slower than race pace.
-Practice responding to a sudden pace increase of a competitor or surging uphill on a hilly race profile.
+During the final weeks of training, you could occasionally use a Fartlek that resembles the demands of race day.
+Here, you can use a variety of intensities faster and slower than race pace.
+Practice responding to a competitor’s sudden pace increase or surging uphill on a hilly race profile.
 This will prepare you physically and mentally for race day.

 Fartlek runs can also be useful when you feel under the weather.
 Rather than quitting a structured workout or making it solely an easy run, you can randomly perform a few surges at the assigned pace for that day.
 That way, you will preserve your fitness and still respect your body’s (or mind’s) need for recovery.